-As of December 31, 2022, Joby had approximately \$516.2 million and \$745.0 million of federal and state net operating loss carryforwards ("NOLs") and \$28.4 million and \$26.1 million federal and state research and development tax credits.
+As of December 31, 2023, Joby had approximately \$608.6 million and \$82.0 million of federal and state net operating loss carryforwards ("NOLs") and \$44.9 million and \$36.4 million federal and state research and development tax credits.
 Under the Tax Cuts and Jobs Act, federal NOLs generated by the Company in tax years through December 31, 2017 may be carried forward for 20 years and may fully offset taxable income in the year utilized and federal NOLs generated by the Company in tax years beginning after December 31, 2017 may be carried forward indefinitely but may only be used to offset 80% of our taxable income annually.
 Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change federal NOLs and other tax attributes (such as research and development tax credits) to offset its post-change income and taxes may be limited.
 In general, an "ownership change" occurs if there is a greater than 50 percentage point change (by value) in a corporation's equity ownership by certain stockholders over a rolling three-year period.
 We may have experienced ownership changes in the past and may experience ownership changes in the future as a result of subsequent shifts in our stock ownership (some of which shifts are outside our control).
-As a result, our ability to use our pre-change federal NOLs and other tax attributes to offset future taxable income and taxes could be subject to limitations.
-Similar provisions of state tax law may also apply.
-For these reasons, even if we achieve profitability, we may be unable to use a material portion of our NOLs and other tax attributes which may have an adverse impact on our business, financial condition and results of operations.
+As a result, our ability to use a material portion of our NOLs and other tax attributes which may have an adverse impact on our business, financial condition and results of operations.